Basic DataTypes

 bool | Boolean value (8-bit sized) | true or false |

-void | Usually a return type for functions that has no return value | |
+void | Usually a return type for functions that have no return value | |

 null | Used both as a type and a value, to indicate that an object is nullable |